sparkle-project/Sparkle/README.markdown

 ## Features

+* Seamless integration—there's no mention of Sparkle; your icons and app name are used.
 * True self-updating—the user can choose to automatically download and install all updates.
 * Displays a detailed progress window to the user.
 * Supports authentication for installing in secure locations.
 * Supports Apple Code Signing and DSA signatures for ultra-secure updates.
 * Easy to install.
 Sparkle requires no code in your app, so it's trivial to upgrade or remove the framework.
-* Uses appcasts for release information.
+* Uses RSS-based appcasts for release information.
 Appcasts are supported by 3rd party update-tracking programs and websites.
 * Displays release notes to the user via WebKit.
 * Sparkle doesn't bug the user until second launch for better first impressions.
-* Seamless integration—there's no mention of Sparkle; your icons and app name are used.
 * Deep delegate support to make Sparkle work exactly as you need.
 * Optionally sends system information to the server when checking for updates.
 * Supports bundles, preference panes, plugins, and other non-.app software.
 Can install .pkg files for more complicated products.